Archips/boot2root/Walkthrough2.md

 Unfortunately nothing of those "basics" steps gives us really interesting except `uname -a`.

 Indeed, this command gives us the kernel running on the target machine, `3.2.0-91-generic-pae`.
 Searching through known exploit, we find the **CVE-2016-5195** best known as dirty cow.

+## **DIRTY COW**

+This Linux kernel allows processes to write to read only files.
+Indeed some kernel functions handle the copy-on-write feature of memory mappings, combined with a race condition we can exploit that to become root.

+This exploit works like this.
+First, we create a copy of the read only file we want to write to.
+This copy will be a private copy of the read only file.
+We want a copy because we don't have access to the physical memory at our user level, so we won't be able to change any file located there.
+So we ask the kernel to create for us a private mapping of the file on our virtual memory, it will be done using `mmap`.

+To save resources and space, we will get the reference but not the copy until we really write to the copy of the file.
+But instead the read only file will get marked as `copy on write`.
+It means that the file will be copied only when we will actually write to it.

+Now we want to write to our private mapping.
+But we won't directly write to the virtual address given by `mmap`, we will write to the file `proc/self/mem` which is the representation of the our `dirty_cow.c` program virtual memory.
+We're doing that because the vulnerability sits in the way our kernel process-to-process virtual memory access is implemented.

+Now the kernel has to find where in the physical memory he should write.
+Finding that the read only file we want to write to is marked `copy on write`, the copy of the file is finally made and the kernel knows now where he should write.
+At this point it knows the location but hasn't write anything, because `write` has to steps, first locate the physical address and then write to that address.

+We will take advantages from that and use `mdavise` between those two steps.
+We will advise the kernel that we don't need anymore our private mapping.

+When the second step of `write` happens, the kernel is tricked and thinks the function was aimed to write to the original read only file and actually does it.

+Our goal is to get root, so the read only file we will write to is /etc/passwd.
+We will create a new user, called `root` with a password we''ll choose, give him root permissions and write "its credentials" to the file.
+That's being made, we will be able to get root.

 ## **EXPLOITATION**